Minneapolis–Saint Paul: Grand Excursion

 The Grand Excursion, a trip into the Upper Midwest sponsored by the Rock Island Railroad, brought more than a thousand curious travelers into the area by rail and steamboat in 1854.
 In 1855, Henry Wadsworth Longfellow published The Song of Hiawatha, an epic poem based on the Ojibwe legends of Hiawatha.
 A number of natural area landmarks appear in the story, including Lake Minnetonka and Minnehaha Falls.
 Tourists inspired by the coverage of the Grand Excursion in eastern newspapers and those who read The Song of Hiawatha flocked to the area in the following decades.

 Rail transport

-At one time, the region also had numerous passenger rail services, including both interurban streetcar systems and interstate rail.
-Due to the river's width at points further south, the Minneapolis–Saint Paul area was briefly one of the few places where the Mississippi could be crossed by railroad.
+At one time, the region had numerous passenger rail services, including both interurban streetcar systems and interstate rail.
+Due to the river's width at points farther south, the Minneapolis–Saint Paul area was briefly one of the few places where the Mississippi could be crossed by railroad.
 Much commercial rail traffic also ran through the area, often carrying grain to be processed at Minneapolis mills or delivering other goods to Saint Paul to be transported along the Mississippi.
 Saint Paul was long at the head of navigation on the river, until a lock and dam facility was added upriver in Minneapolis.